AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 3. Prepare a download source.

     You can call the `prepare` method to prepare a download source.
 VidSts and VidAuth are supported as download sources.
-The following code uses VidSts as an example:
+In the following example, VidSts is used.

     ```
     // Create the VidSts download source.